ACK-J/CSP-B-Gone/README.md

 # When Would I Need a CSP Bypass?
 A Content Security Policy (CSP) bypass may be necessary in specific scenarios, typically related to web security testing or development.
 CSP is a security feature that helps prevent a range of attacks like Cross-Site Scripting (XSS), data injection attacks, and clickjacking by controlling which resources the browser is allowed to load and execute.

+# Credits
+This extension was hevaily inspired by the great work done by @renniepak for cspbypass.com and all of the contributors listed below:

+Gareth Heyes, Eduardo Vela, kevin_mizu, ajxchapman, YoeriVegt, IvarsVids, Panya, w9w, notdenied, renniepak, ldionmarcil, joaxcar, HackerOn2Wheels, omidxrz, realansgar, renwax23

 ## Donations ❤️
 If you are feeling generous or really like my work, consider donating